Prepare For Your First Visit!

 Is counseling for me?

 Counseling is the process of getting help in the midst of difficulty.
 At Optimum Joy each therapist seeks to create a safe place for you to discuss what’s on your mind, and help you create options that were not previously available.
 This process can be difficult at times, but often the rewards far outweigh the investment of time, money, and energy.
+With almost anything, what you personally invest impacts the outcomes.

 How long does counseling or therapy take usually?